gessa2020/Technology_trends/README.md

 Graph showing Top 10 databases  Desired Next![](IMAGES/Top10DatabasesNext.jpg)
 ### key take aways from the graphs above
 - MySQL most popular
-- Behind is Microsoft SQL
+- Microsoft SQL comes next in popularity after Mysql
 - MongoDB and Redis are upcoming favorites
 - New kid on the block: Elasticsearch
 - Open source databases are still preferable in companies